 (17) HHSC--Health and Human Services Commission.
 HHSC is the sole state agency (also referred to as the "state unit on aging") designated in accordance with the Older Americans Act, §305(a)(1).

-(18)
+(18) Meal provider--A service provider that provides a congregate or home delivered meal.

-Means testing--Using a person's income and resource data.
+(19) Means testing--Using a person's income and resource data.